jsam/rpcnet/docs/mdbook/src/rpcnet-gen.md

 ## Installing

-Starting with v0.2.0, the CLI is included by default with rpcnet.
+Starting with v0.1.0, the CLI is included by default with rpcnet.
 Install it once and reuse it across workspaces:

 ```bash
 cargo install rpcnet
 ```

 The CLI is always available - no feature flags needed!
-This is a major usability improvement over v0.1.x.

 Add `--locked` in CI to guarantee reproducible dependency resolution.